Geeta Nizami: Career

-Geeta Nizami began her acting career with a leading role in the war thriller Panna (1944).
+Geeta began her acting career with the successful Mann Ki Jeet (1944).
+She had her breakthrough in the war thriller Panna (1944).
 The film proved to be a runaway success and opened her to public recognition.
-She subsequently appeared in a supporting role in the Muslim social drama Gaon Ki Gori (1945), which was one of the highest grossing films of the year.
+For her performance in Panna, Geeta received a sum of ₹9,000 as a reward from the Government of India.
+She also won the BFJA award for Best Actress (Hindi) for her work.

+Geeta subsequently appeared in a supporting role in the Muslim social drama Gaon Ki Gori (1945), which was one of the highest grossing films of the year.
 This initial success was followed by lead roles in the romance Sassi Punnu and the thriller Room No. 9 (both 1946); the latter being directed by her then-husband B. D. Vedi.
 She played the titular character in Paroo (1947), a drama criticising prevalent casteism in Indian society, to mixed reviews.

 Geeta later shifted to supporting roles in high-profile productions, which included Gajre (1948), Beqasoor (1950) and Hulchul (1951).
 Her only film in lead role during this period was Karwat (1949), produced by B. R. Chopra and directed by Vedi.
 The film was a box office flop.

 Geeta migrated to Pakistan in 1952, where she continued working on stage.